-In 1970 TAM, with Dick Sewell as founder and artistic director, became the first professional classical repertory theatre north of Boston; it continues to be the only professional theatre in the Kennebec Valley.
+In 1970 TAM, founded by Dick Sewell and Robert Suddards Joyce, became the first professional classical repertory theatre north of Boston; it continues to be the only professional theatre in the Kennebec Valley.
 Perhaps our most significant contributions to the field have been maintaining a foothold in an economic region with decreasing financial resources, producing a traditional rotating repertory of classic plays with full cast sizes, and presenting seasons of vibrant language plays both during the summer and on tour throughout the state.

 2012 – The Fool of the World and the Flying Ship; Romeo & Juliet; The Little Prince; Tartuffe; Two Gentlemen of Verona; The Glass Menagerie; Henry IV, Part I; Of Thee I Sing; Hamlet; This Wonderful Life